Aziz403/ux-datatable/docs/event.md

 #### Using ``addCriteria``

-The Criteria applyed for all records, filtered or not!
+The Criteria applied for all records, filtered or not!
-This custimize data will be viewed in datatable
+This customized data will be viewed in datatable

 ```
 [